tsedio/logger/docs/contributing.md

 ## Guidelines

-- Ts.Logger follow the git flow to generate a release note.
-To write your commit message see https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit
+- Ts.Logger follows the git flow to generate a release note.
+To write your commit message, see https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit
 - Please try to combine multiple commits before pushing
 - Please use TDD when fixing bugs.
 This means that you should write a unit test that fails because it reproduces the issue, then fix the issue and finally run the test to ensure that the issue has been resolved.
 This helps us prevent fixed bugs from happening again in the future
 - Please keep the test coverage at 100%.
 Write additional unit tests if necessary